 FlyingPress is a full-fledged WordPress performance plugin.

-From cache to image optimization, CSS and JS optimization, Lazy loading, and database optimization to bloat removal, FlyingPress ensures your site runs smoothly for real users.
+From cache and image optimization, CSS and JS optimization, and Lazy loading to database optimization and bloat removal, FlyingPress ensures your site runs smoothly for real users.

 To use FlyingPress to remove unused CSS, first install and activate the plugin.